 Here's an example of what it might look like:

 Why would the numbers differ?
-I've seen a number of reasons.If the imms are greater than the expected admins:
+I've seen a number of reasons.If the Total Imms are greater than the Total Primary Admins:

 - You charged for vaccines for which you didn't record admins (oh no!).
 This is the big thing I'm looking for.